jjq0425/HCSIC/README.md

 We would like to thank the reviewers for their careful reading and comments on our manuscript, in order to facilitate the better presentation of our paper.

 The project is funded in part by the National Science Foundation of China (Grant No. 62071111) and the Natural Science Foundation of Xinjiang, China (Grant No. 2023D01A63).

-We appreciate Midea Group's support for this project.